7 Different Types of Rattlesnakes in Utah

 Lengthening between 39 and 54 inches, the Mojave rattlesnake inhabits arid regions devoid of vegetation, where it spends most of its time outside.

-The color of the Mojave rattlesnake varies, often exhibiting a greenish tint.
+The Mojave rattlesnake’s color varies, often exhibiting a greenish tint.
 Though the Western rattlesnake doesn’t have the same “Mojave” green tint, it looks comparable.

 With a white band on its tail, the Mojave rattlesnake has a black diamond pattern running down the center of its back.

-The Mojave rattlesnake is home to some of the worst venom in all of North America.
+The Mojave rattlesnake is home to some of North America’s worst venom.

 Anti-venom, however, may be used to treat bites if you get medical assistance as soon as possible.